 We get it.
 Your home’s crawl space is a scary, bug infested place that you never want to descend into for fear of what lurks in the darkness there.
 Unfortunately, this area also tends to be the most poorly insulated part of a person’s house.
 With an open area between your home and the unprotected and unfinished ground beneath it, this can create many areas for air to leak from your house.
 Your floors will become very cold to the touch, making walking around barefoot quite uncomfortable.
-If you think you have a problem in your crawl space, call the crawl space insulation experts of Seattle Insulation Co and we would be happy to come out and help you.
+If you think you have a problem in your crawl space, call the crawl space insulation experts of Northwest Spray Foam Co and we would be happy to come out and help you.

 Fixing Poor Crawl Space Insulation

 You have some different options when it comes to solving a deficiency in crawl space insulation.
 The most common and easily available option for upgrading crawl space insulation is to have panels of rigid foam insulation that can be installed directly against the walls of your foundation.
 Since older homes have crawl spaces insulated with fiberglass, this upgrade is a big help due to the fact that it doesn’t absorb moisture like fiberglass insulation does.